-The fieldwork consisted of drilling four (4) boreholes numbered BH1 to BH4 (inclusive), at the locations shown on attached Drawing No. 21/1262.
-The boreholes were drilled using our track mounted mini-Christie rig, owned, and operated by STS.
+The fieldwork consisted of drilling six (6) boreholes numbered BH1 to BH6 (inclusive), at the locations shown on attached Drawing No. 21/2033.
+Boreholes BH1, BH3, BH4 and BH5 were drilled using our ute-mounted Edson RP70 drilling rig, owned, and operated by STS.
+BH2 and BH6 were drilled using hand auger equipment because there was no access for the drilling rig.
 Soil strengths were assessed by carrying out a Dynamic Cone Penetrometer (DCP) test adjacent to each borehole location.